UCLALibrary/campaign-literature-ocr/README.md

    ```$ cd campaign-literature-ocr```

 3. Build using docker-compose.
+The file `.camplit_secrets.env` needs to exist for the build to work.
+Create that file, e.g. `touch .complit_secrets.env` for the build to build.

    ```$ docker-compose build```

-4. Get a copy of `.camplit_secrets.env` from a colleage and place it in the current directory.
+4. Get a copy of `.camplit_secrets.env` from a colleague and place it in the current directory.

 5. Bring the system up, with containers running in the background.